Some couples simply just work.

-And when he and Lively heard their eldest coo at the start of Taylor Swift's track "Gorgeous", you better believe he's losing his everloving mind, because who cares that they have a combined 20 acting awards between them when tens of thousands of Massachusetts-based Swifties just listened to their daughter's broadcasted voice?
+And when he and Lively heard their eldest coo at the start of Taylor Swift's track "Gorgeous" during a 2018 concert, you better believe he's losing his everloving mind, because who cares that they have a combined 20 acting awards between them when tens of thousands of Massachusetts-based Swifties just listened to their daughter's broadcasted voice?

-The utter preciousness, captured by pretty much everyone seated around them, was just one of those oh-my-god-they're-the-cutest moments for the duo, the others coming pretty much any time they sign on to Twitter or Instagram.
+The utter preciousness ("That was the true, unfiltered version of our terrible stage parent pride," Lively admitted on Good Morning America), captured by pretty much everyone seated around them, was just one of those oh-my-god-they're-the-cutest moments for the duo, the others coming pretty much any time they sign on to Twitter or Instagram.

 Their roastings have become spectator sport, not just because they're so frickin' funny (which they are), but because they make fans think, this is the type of relationship I want.